hisham-maged10/Building-Linux-From-Scratch/README.md

 ## [DAY 1]  (5/24/2020)

-1. installed virtual box using ubuntu univirsal repository
+1. installed virtual box using ubuntu universal repository

-2. found out that virtualbox doesn't work with kernel56
+2. found out that virtualbox doesn't work with **_kernel56_**

-3. found out there is a patch to make virtualization compatible with kernel56
+3. found out there is a patch to make virtualization compatible with _kernel56_

 4. Found out to apply patch I would have to compile virtual box from source with added patch [DISCARDED}

-5. Found out there's a new virtualbox version that supports kernel56 but not in ubuntu's universal repository yet
+5. Found out there's a new virtualbox version that supports _kernel56_ but not in ubuntu's universal repository yet

 6. Added virtualbox's repository to the system, updated current virtualbox

-7. Virtualization now works, Tried Ubuntu 18.04 live CD
+7. Virtualization now works, Tried Ubuntu 18.04 live CD _

-8. Persisting on LIVE CD failed, Ubuntu is too slow, need something that is GUI-LESS with persistence ability
+8. Persisting on LIVE CD failed, Ubuntu is too slow, need something that is **_GUI-LESS with persistence ability_**

 9. no ability to install guest additions on live-cd ubuntu

 10. Tried ubuntu setup, canceled midway

-11. Downloaded Arch linux
+11. Downloaded **_Arch linux_**

 12. created an image for arch, same settings

 13. no ability to change resolution without configuring Arch [DISCARDED]

-    ###### OUTPUT: No Live-CD working, No idea how to set resolution without guest-additions
+##### OUTPUT: No Live-CD working, No idea how to set resolution without guest-additions

-    ###### ELAPSED: 9 hours
+##### ELAPSED: 9 hours

 ## [DAY 2] // 5/25/2020

 1. Researched on LIVE-CD distros

-2. Decided that I want a distro that is lightweight, debian based for APT support and universal repository
+2. Decided that I want a distro that is lightweight, **_debian based for APT support and universal repository_**

-3. Found Antix to be most suitable, NET version which has no software what so ever and no X-Server
+3. Found Antix to be most suitable, _NET_ version which has no software what so ever and no X-Server

-4. Downloaded, AntiX
+4. Downloaded, **_AntiX-net_**

 5. created image on virtual box
     settings: